 CBSAC recommends continued review of existing fishery-independent survey data and potential application to provide additional information on the blue crab population, complementing the population estimates from the WDS.
-Characterizing the spring through fall distribution and sexspecific abundance of blue crabs remains important.
+This would include incorporating data from new surveys, as well as performing additional analyses on existing data sets.
+Characterizing the spring through fall distribution and sex-specific abundance of blue crabs remains important.